AdEspresso

 And while Facebook’s busy on the auto-optimizing your ads based on your set rules…

-lounging gif… You can turn your focus on brainstorming new campaign ideas.
+…you can turn your focus to brainstorming new campaign ideas.

 How to set up Facebook auto-optimization rules: